AYSO Governing Documents

 These manuals are meant to be an easy-to-use source of information regarding the AYSO National Referee Program.
 The National Referee Program Manual contains information of use to all AYSO Referee Administrators, Instructors and Assessors.
 An elaborate support system is available to assist you in providing the best possible officiating program for the enjoyment of AYSO players, volunteers and spectators in your region.

-The Referee Administrator Reference Guide is a must have for all Referee Administrators.
+The Referee Administrator Manual is a must have for all Referee Administrators.

 Additional materials also available to help you build a successful officiating program include: